The customer lifetime value (CLV) metric might not sound very important, but failing to calculate it can put you behind your competitors.

 Furthermore, you can continue to calculate this metric over and over again to establish map points as your business grows.

 When your customer lifetime value increases, you know you’re making a better impression on your existing customers.
 You can then reverse-engineer the experience for future customers.

 But first, what is customer lifetime value?
 And how can you increase it for your business?

 What is Customer Lifetime Value (CLV)?

-Customer lifetime value is the average amount of money your customers will spend on your business over the entire life of your relationship.
+Customer lifetime value (or life-time value (LTV), is the average amount of money your customers will spend on your business over the entire life of your relationship.

 For instance, if a customer continues to buy products or services from your business for 10 years and spends $10 per year, his or her customer lifetime value is $100, minus any money you spent to acquire that customer.

 Imagine that you sell socks from an e-commerce store.

 You spend $5 in advertising to attract a customer.
 He or she buys an average of seven pairs of socks every year for 10 years.
 Your profit margin on each pair of socks is $10.